Azure-Samples/azure-search-java-samples/quickstart-keyword-search/README.md

 page_type: sample
 languages:
 - java
-name: Java keyword search quickstart for Azure AI Search
+name: "Quickstart: Keyword search in Azure AI Search using Java"
 description: |
   Learn how to create, load, and query an Azure AI Search index using the Azure SDK for Java.
 products: